1-800-GOT-JUNK?: Operations

 1-800-GOT-JUNK? performs bi-annual audits of their environmental practices.
 The company claims to keep 63.5% of collected items out of the landfill by recycling and by donating to community and charity organizations.
 Franchisees have access to a report to track their landfill diversion.

 1-800-GOT-JUNK? evaluates its level of customer service using the Net Promoter Score system.
 1-800-GOT-JUNK? released a consumer-based mobile booking site in 2012 and a mobile app in 2013 for franchisees and their employees to manage operations.

-In the media

-Entrepreneur magazine named the company 425th of 500 franchises in 2013.
-Achievers, a company that offers social recognition and employee engagement solutions to its clients, rated the subject of this article Canada's "most engaged workplace" in 2013 and recognised it in 2012.

-The company is a sponsor of and participates in episodes of the A&E series 'Hoarders'.

-The founder and CEO is Brian Scudamore.